DataDog/dd-trace-py/docs/advanced_usage.rst

     if __name__ == "__main__":
         cifar()

-The profiling data is then visible under the timeseries tab in the profiling page.
+The profiling data is then visible under the Timeseries tab in the profiling page.
 For instance, the GPU Time by Kernel Name metric is shown below for an application serving inference with an LLM through PyTorch:

 .. image:: pytorch_metric.png